Git Hound

 go install

-To compile for all platforms using gox
+To compile for all platforms using gox, run the following:

 gox